Atrix256/FalcorPathTracer/readme.md

 Links:
 * a pretty good read on lots of things pathtracing: https://computergraphics.stackexchange.com/questions/5152/progressive-path-tracing-with-explicit-light-sampling
+* deriving lambertian BRDF 1/pi: http://www.rorydriscoll.com/2009/01/25/energy-conservation-in-games/
+* a good explanation of what importance sampling is all about: https://computergraphics.stackexchange.com/questions/4979/what-is-importance-sampling

 Questions:
 * how does direct light sampling work?
 * how do you importance sample arbitrary BRDFs / BSDFs?
 * how does multiple importance sampling work?
 * how and why does russian roulete work?
+* lambertian BRDF is 1/pi as explained in that link, but why is there the 2 in 2 * cosTheta * LOut * albedo?
+You mention it in your pathtracing post, maybe figure out why.
-* a lot of path tracers have a pdf value they multiply by. whats that about?
+* a lot of path tracers have a pdf value they multiply by. whats that about
+ * It's the probability of having chosen that ray direction.
+If uniform sampling it's 1 / total area.
+ ? this is the 1/pi in non cosine weighted hemispherical samples, right?

+Answered questions: